bclynch/edm/README.md

   - Search box in header with location / date
   - Featured shows below for NY on default and then maybe a cookie for recent search location pulls from there
     - Featured shows should probably be eventbrite so they can purchase ticket there
+    - Maybe a nice little display of features like discuss shows with others, save for future, etc
 - Search results page
   - Can share show
   - Can favorite show (prompt to signin if not)